 The important thing regarding these installation options is the amount of flexibility when it comes to Codefresh usage.
-You can start with the hosted version and move to on-premises if needed.
+You can start with the SAAS version and move to the hybrid one with minimal migration.
 Codefresh can be easily used by a single consultant or a Fortune 500 company or anything in between.

 Spinnaker is only offered in a self-hosted manner.
-There is no SAAS version of Spinnaker.
+There is no SAAS version of Spinnaker that has reached general availability at the time of writing .
 This means that any organization that wishes to use Spinnaker must invest in manpower responsible for the daily needs and maintenance of the Spinnaker installation itself.
 This requires an upfront investment from Spinnaker users that may not be always possible or desirable.

-Spinnaker itself is composed by multiple micro-services that can be upgraded individually.
-Installing Spinnaker is a non-trivial process given the fact that a separate application (called Halyard) was recently introduced to serve as the Spinnaker installer.
+Spinnaker itself is composed of multiple micro-services that can be upgraded individually.
+Installing Spinnaker is a non-trivial process given the fact that a separate application (called Halyard) was also introduced to serve as the Spinnaker installer.

 Docker support in Codefresh and Spinnaker